 - If you share your home with someone who isn’t your husband, wife or civil partner

-- When one or more of the beneficiaries in your Will is unable to care for themselves – this might be a child or someone with a learning disability
+- When one or more of the beneficiaries in your Will is unable to care for themselves – this might be a young beneficiary or someone with a learning disability

 - Where several family members could claim on the Will – this might be the case if you have been married before and/or have children from a previous marriage